rzimmerman/kal/README.md

 # Kal

 Kal is a highly readable, easy-to-use language that compiles to JavaScript.
 It's designed to be asynchronous and can run both on [node.js](http://nodejs.org/) and in the browser.
-Kal makes asynchronous programming easy and clean by allowing functions to pause and wait for I/O, replacing the awkward callback syntax with a clean, simple syntax.
+Kal makes asynchronous programming easy and clean by allowing functions to [pause and wait for I/O](#asynchronous-wait-for), replacing an awkward callback syntax with a clean, simple syntax.

 Kal is also _expressive_ and offers many useful synonyms and constructs to make code readable in almost plain English.

-**If you are familiar with JavaScript and/or CoffeeScript, please check out the [wait for](#Asynchronous Wait For) section for an idea of what makes Kal special.**
+**If you are familiar with JavaScript and/or CoffeeScript, please check out the [wait for](#asynchronous-wait-for) section for an idea of what makes Kal special.**

 ## Installation Using npm